 Applicants must be ISN members and should submit a brief summary of research achievements to date, detailing the nature of the research questions that have been pursued, as well as an appraisal of the contributions she/he has made to the field and why these contributions are considered to be significant (maximum 3 pages).
-In addition, a current CV and publication list, and a letter of recommendation from the applicant's scientific mentor or advisor, should also be submitted.
+In addition, a current CV and publication list, and two letters of recommendation from the applicant's scientific mentors or advisors, should also be submitted.

 Proposals should be sent as a single PDF file to: firstname.lastname@example.org.

 Recipients receive up to US$1,200 to reimburse travel expenses to the International Congress of Neuroethology.
 In 2020, the deadline for submitting an application for this award will be March 15.

 2018 Young Investigator Award Winners